 It doesn't have to be this way.
-The Center of Reproductive Medicine offers comprehensive infertility treatment, a compassionate approach, and a deep understanding of the unique challenges facing people who struggle with infertility issues.
+The Center of Reproductive Medicine in Texas offers comprehensive infertility treatment, a compassionate approach, and a deep understanding of the unique challenges facing people who struggle with infertility issues.
 You are not alone.
 As many as 1 in 8 couples, and up to 15% of individual men and women, struggle with fertility issues.
 You're not broken, and the problems you encounter can very likely be fixed.

 Here are the basics you need to know about infertility.

 Every month, a woman's body devotes time and resources to creating a single precious egg.
 This egg is released during ovulation, which is usually the midpoint of a woman's menstrual cycle—on average, day 14, but can be much earlier or later.
 Many fertility problems center around the egg.
 Some common issues include:

 - Low quality eggs: Women with health problems, infections, and older women may release eggs with genetic defects or of otherwise low quality, thus reducing the odds that the egg will become an embryo, and that the embryo will be viable.

 - Absent or delayed ovulation: A number of medical conditions can cause a woman's body not to release an egg, or to do so only intermittently.
 Delayed ovulation reduces fertility because it means you have fewer chances to get pregnant each year.
 Nonexistent ovulation completely eliminate the chance to get pregnant without assistance.